Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

     OP=  01
     LEN= 0e
-    00 Channel (when playing several effects at the same time, each must be assigned a channel)
+    00 Channel (when playing several effects at the woke same time, each must be assigned a channel)
     01 Wave form
 	    Val 00 Constant